CHI-CityTech/Blended-Shadow-Puppet-Theatre/README.md

 - **Modular Set Design**: A flexible, reconfigurable set system built using physical and digital elements.
 - **Puppetry Design and Fabrication**: Projects involving the process of puppet construction.
+- **Sound Integration**: The use of audio in the production, including recording, playback, reinforcement, and system integration
 - **Puppetry Control**: Collaboration with human, machine, and AI to control virtual puppets.
 - **Cultural Research**: Deep exploration of traditional puppetry forms (such as *Wayang Kulit*) and their integration into modern storytelling.
 - **Projection Mapping**: Innovative visual designs mapped onto the performance space, blending physical puppets with digital projections.